 Part-time: 3-5 years.

-Increasingly on the agenda since national policy developments such as ‘Personality Disorder: No Longer a Diagnosis of Exclusion’ (DoH, 2003), the impetus to acknowledge personality disorder as a mainstream mental health activity continues with NICE guidelines in 2009.
-Such guidance outlines the development of services for individuals with personality disorder in all settings, including primary and secondary care.
-It recognises the importance of increasing specialist knowledge and staff development.
-The MSc Personality Disorder by Research is an innovative course, which provides students with an opportunity not only to enhance their skills and understanding of research issues, but also engage in research focusing specifically on personality disorder.
-The course recognises the centrality of linking practice to research as a major tenant of moving the agenda forward in personality disorder.
+The Personality Disorder programmes aim to shed light on this complex area of practice for the mental health professional.
+Increasingly on the agenda since national policy developments such as ‘Personality Disorder: No Longer a Diagnosis of Exclusion’ (DoH, 2003), the impetus to acknowledge personality disorder as a mainstream mental health activity continued with NICE guidelines in 2009.
+Such guidance outlined the development of services for individuals with personality disorder in all settings, including primary and secondary care, and recognised the importance of increasing specialist knowledge and staff development.
+Recent innovations such as the Power, Meaning Threat framework (Johnstone et al, 2018), the Consensus statement: People with complex mental health difficulties who are diagnosed with a Personality Disorder (MIND, RCN, BPS et al, 2018), reinforce this, and the need to take a formulation based approach to care delivery.
+The Personality Disorder programmes are innovative courses, which provide students with an opportunity to enhance their understanding and practice within the area of personality disorder.
+Beyond this, they also aim to develop practitioners who can function at an advanced level and provide leadership and direct service development and planning for contemporary practice.

 A recognised British first degree or its equivalent, or a BTEC Higher Diploma / Certificate.
 It is also expected that students will be working with individuals identified as experiencing personality disorder.